mrunalnshah/Bus-Reservation-System/README.md

 # Run the code ?

-1. Its cmake file, please check the latest commands to compile cmake file.
+1. Its cmake file, please check the latest commands to compile cmake file. cmake, then make and run the executable file.
 2. you can also use Visual Studio and open a exisiting folder, and run the code in visual studio ( i used VS 2022 )
 3. any compiler works, you just need to compile all files, make objs and then link them ( i dont recommend this one )